icopy-site/awesome-cn/docs/awesome/awesome-vehicle-security.md

 - [TR19: Automotive Penetration Testing with Scapy](https://www.youtube.com/watch?v=7D7uNqPWrXw) - Overview on how Scapy can be used for automotive penetration testing at Troopers Conference 2019.
 - [Analysis and Defense of Automotive Networks](https://www.youtube.com/watch?v=a1huGwMjjd4) - Overview of CAN, security, and potential intrusion detection approaches at BSides Knoxville 2020
 - [Remote Exploitation of Honda Cars](https://www.youtube.com/watch?v=y4Uzm-CTa0I&ab_channel=CarHackingVillage) - The Honda Connect app used by Honda City 5th generation used weak security mechanisms in its APIs for access control which would allow a malicious user to perform actions like starting the car, locking/unlocking car etc. remotely by interacting with it's Telematics Control Unit (TCU)
+- [TR22: UDS Fuzzing and the Path to Game Over](https://www.youtube.com/watch?v=c_DqxHmH7kc) - UDS diagnostics protocol fuzzing methodology, presented as a result of numerous penetration testing projects in the automotive industry, with real world exploitation PoCs, presented during Troopers Conference 2022.
+- [CCC - Horror Stories From the Automotive Industry](https://www.youtube.com/watch?v=rAA-agcNeeg) - Horrifying examples of common vulnerabilities in the automotive industry, result of more than 100 penetration tests targeting Tier 1 suppliers and OEMs, with ultimate goal to raise awareness on the current state of automotive security.
+Additionally, PoC of automated week seed randomness exploitation in automotive components, by using a battery isolator in heavy-duty vehicles and the UDS protocol, for complete compromise of a target.
+Presented in Chaos Communication Camp, DeepSec 2023 and Troopers Conference 23.
+- [Car Hacking Scene in the PH: How Far We've Come](https://www.youtube.com/watch?v=JaF-_KYQ46A) - Car Hacking Village PH presents their first attempt on the main tracks for ROOTCON.
+This is a rundown of CHVPH's past security research to current research - from hacking infotainment systems to CAN Bus protocols and a summary of cars available in the Philippines which are susceptible to car thefts.
+- [Analysis of an In-vehicular network: From CAN bus to infotainment](https://www.youtube.com/watch?v=4d-uhs2VLCQ) - This talk will feature Div0 CSQ’s 3 test benches as they explore more features on Connected vehicles.
+This was presented in ROOTCON 17 Car Hacking Village.
+- [An overview of Automotive Defensive Engineering](https://www.youtube.com/watch?v=MfTNv9SXd-o) - This talk is for car hackers to learn about modern defense measures being added to ECUs and Vehicle Architectures.
+This was presented in ROOTCON 17 Car Hacking Village.
+- [Hacking Back Your Car](https://www.youtube.com/watch?v=akMok3Hb-pE) - Kamel Ghali's talk on ROOTCON 17 about how an attacker's perspective on hacking a car and origins of such attacks, how they've been used in different countries over the years, and explore the technical details of what makes such an attack possible.

 ## Books

-- [2014 Car Hacker's Handbook](http://opengarages.org/handbook/) - Free guide to hacking vehicles from 2014.
-You can also buy the book on Amazon [here](https://www.amazon.com/Car-Hackers-Manual-Craig-Smith/dp/0990490106?ie=UTF8&keywords=2014%20car%20hacker%27s%20manual&qid=1405445024&ref_=sr_1_1&sr=8-1).
+- [2014 Car Hacker's Handbook](https://www.amazon.com/Car-Hackers-Manual-Craig-Smith/dp/0990490106) - Free guide to hacking vehicles from 2014.
 - [2016 Car Hacker's Handbook](https://www.amazon.com/Car-Hackers-Handbook-Penetration-Tester/dp/1593277032) - Latest version of the Car Hacker's handbook with updated information to hack your own vehicle and learning vehicle security.
 For a physical copy as well unlimited PDF, MOBI, and EPUB copies of the book, buy it at [No Starch Press](https://www.nostarch.com/carhacking).
 Sections are available online [here](https://books.google.com/books?id=Ao_QCwAAQBAJ&lpg=PP1&dq=car%20hacking&pg=PP1#v=onepage&q&f=false).
 - [A Comprehensible Guide to Controller Area Network](https://www.amazon.com/Comprehensible-Guide-Controller-Area-Network/dp/0976511606/ref=pd_sim_14_1?ie=UTF8&dpID=41-D9UhlE9L&dpSrc=sims&preST=_AC_UL160_SR124%2C160_&psc=1&refRID=3FH8N10610H0RX8SMB6K) - An older book from 2005, but still a comprehensive guide on CAN buses and networking in vehicles.
 - [智能汽车安全攻防大揭秘](https://www.amazon.cn/dp/B075QZXY7W)This book first introduced some basic knowledge of security for automotive R&D personnel, such as encryption and decryption, security authentication, digital signatures, common attack types, and methods.
 Then it introduced the working principles of some smart cars for security researchers, such as the automotive intranet.
 Protocol, network architecture, principle of X-By-Wire remote control system, common potential attack surface, etc. Finally, a detailed analysis of some actual automotive attack or security test cases, and defense analysis of the loopholes involved in the case during the analysis process.
 - [Controller Area Network Prototyping with Arduino](https://www.amazon.com/Controller-Area-Network-Prototyping-Arduino/dp/1938581164/ref=pd_sim_14_2?ie=UTF8&dpID=51J27ZEcl9L&dpSrc=sims&preST=_AC_UL160_SR123%2C160_&psc=1&refRID=V42FKNW09QGVGHW7ZFRR) - This book guides you through prototyping CAN applications on Arduinos, which can help when working with CAN on your own car.
 - [Embedded Networking with CAN and CANopen](https://www.amazon.com/Embedded-Networking-CANopen-Olaf-Pfeiffer/dp/0929392787/ref=pd_sim_14_37?ie=UTF8&dpID=41UnLKYFpmL&dpSrc=sims&preST=_AC_UL160_SR122%2C160_&psc=1&refRID=V42FKNW09QGVGHW7ZFRR) - From 2003, this book fills in gaps in CAN literature and will educate you further on CAN networks and working with embedded systems.
-- [Inside Radio: An Attack and Defense Guide](https://unicorn.360.com/blog/2018/01/29/Inside_Radio_An_Attack_and_Defense_Guide)This book discusses the security issues in a wide range of wireless devices and systems,Chapter 4 433/315MHz Communication (4.3　4.4 4.5 is about car keys Security)
+- [Inside Radio: An Attack and Defense Guide](https://www.amazon.com/Inside-Radio-Attack-Defense-Guide/dp/9811084467)This book discusses the security issues in a wide range of wireless devices and systems,Chapter 4 433/315MHz Communication (4.3　4.4 4.5 is about car keys Security)

 ## Research Papers